quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7F001-Systems-Performance-Modeling-Issn-4----Adarsh-Anand-editor-Mangey/7spmi_part03_7._Performance.md

 #### Flashcard 7: Complexity Analysis of Sequence Generation
 :p What is the time complexity of generating a sequence?
 ??x
 The time complexity depends on how you generate each term.
-If using a simple loop with constant operations, it would be \(O(n)\).
-For more complex sequences where each term may depend on many previous terms, the complexity could be higher, such as \(O(n^2)\) or even exponential depending on the recursion depth. x??
+If using a simple loop with constant operations, it would be $O(n)$.
+For more complex sequences where each term may depend on many previous terms, the complexity could be higher, such as $ O(n^2)$ or even exponential depending on the recursion depth. x??

 ---